surifirstpin/biplus_documentation/docs/GlobalParameters.md

  Change the column type and click on ok.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/d9f487e8bcb13f913640bdce2a7030f7b519167a/images/para2.png)

-Similarly you can also edit Column cell value by clicking on the specific seas shown below.
+Similarly you can also edit Column cell value by clicking on the specific as shown below.